 An aspiring medical aesthetician needs a high school diploma or GED certificate to enter cosmetology school.
 Each state's board of cosmetology approves relevant training programs, which last up to nine months and lead to diplomas or associate degrees.
 Students learn about skin care procedures such as facials, microdermabrasions, specialty masks and hair removal.

-While there are no specific requirements for aestheticians pursuing a medical specialization, some candidates take college-level biology, anatomy and other science courses in addition to their aesthetician training.
+While there are no specific medical aesthetician requirements, some candidates take college-level biology, anatomy and other science courses in addition to their aesthetician training.
 Others may complete a 1,200-hour aesthetician training program where they learn about the latest scientific and technological advancements.
-Practical work or volunteer experience in a medical setting can also prepare would-be aestheticians.
+An aesthetic school background will prepare for the licensure examination, but work or volunteer experience in a medical setting develops valuable practical skills.

 Career Information for Medical Aestheticians